Pictures from the farm... Can you see Comfrey? Me either. He must be drinking the milk.

 Add the sugar and water to a medium saucepan.
 Bring to a boil and allow to simmer until the sugar has dissolved.
 Remove from the heat and set aside to cool completely.

-Food Issue of Creative Nonfiction, featuring Ruth Reichl on culture and criticism and much more... a must for thinking omnivores.
+The best thing I've read this week would have to be the Food Issue of Creative Nonfiction, featuring Ruth Reichl on culture and criticism and much more... a must for thinking omnivores.
 Check it out.

 No comments: